-Refer to the Graduate School: Probation (https://policy.wisc.edu/library/ UW-1217/) policy.
+This program follows the Graduate School's Probation policy (https://policy.wisc.edu/library/UW-1217/).

-ADVISOR/COMMITTEE
+ADVISOR / COMMITTEE

 Students are admitted to this degree program by their major professor.
 Following enrollment, the student and major professor determine members for their Mentor and Examination Committee.
 The committee consists of a minimum of three faculty members.
 At least two of the committee members must be tenure-track faculty in the Department of Animal and Dairy Sciences.
 The other committee member can be another faculty member from within or outside of the department or other scientist, as approved by the Research and Graduate Education Committee.